hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/themes-and-palettes/index.md

 ## getPalette

-This function returns the palette on the [Palette List](#palette-list) referenced by the supplied palette name.
+This function returns the palette on the palette list referenced by the supplied palette name.

 ### Syntax